seancfoley/IPAddress/ipaddress.md

   - **Combinations:**
     Applying a prefix length to a subnet simply applies the prefix to every element of the subnet.
-1.\*.0.0/16 is the same subnet of addresses as 1.0.0.0/8
+1.\*.0.0/16 is the same subnet as 1.0.0.0/8.

-For a more detailed list or formats parsed, some examples are below, or see the [javadoc](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressString.html) or the [godoc](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPAddressString) for the type `IPAddressString`.
+For a more detailed list of formats parsed, some examples are below, or see the [javadoc](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressString.html) or the [godoc](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPAddressString) for the type `IPAddressString`.

 &#8203;